Select Page

 • Qld and NT had a lower percentage of fully engaged young people with a disability than SA, and NSW and Qld had a lower percentage of partially engaged.

 Note on the above plot: The Census’ definition of disability is “…those needing assistance in their day to day lives in one or more of the three core activity areas of self-care, mobility and communication.”
-This definition of disability is quite deficient as it excludes individuals with moderate or mild limitations who also need assistance in one or more of the three core activity areas.
+This definition of disability excludes individuals with moderate or mild limitations who also need assistance in one or more of the three core activity areas.
 Due to this restrictive definition, no analysis can be performed to determine how different limitations affect engagement in working and/or studying.

 Data Source: ABS, Census